westial/minstore/README.md

 minstore
 ========

-This software provides an API to save and retrieve values by key.
-It's file storage based engine and supports to have multiple instances working from different connected nodes concurrently.
-The same records are saved into all nodes.
+This software provides an API to persist and retrieve key value pairs.

+It's based on a file storage engine that populates the new records to multiple nodes with the same application installed on.

+This application is a proof of concept and is totally not recommended using as is in a production environment.

 Requirements
 ------------

 * Python 2.7+

+### Python packages

+* wsgiservice
+* unittest2 (for testing purposes only)

 Install
 -------